Steam Machines: Valve Steam Machine (prototype)

+Valve did not release a model of their own until 2026, instead offering devices from 3rd party manufacturers on their store.

+Steam Machines

+Steam Machines from 3rd party manufacturers became available for consumer purchase and delivery starting on November 10, 2015.
+By December 5, 2015 Alienware Steam Machine, Maingear DRIFT, Materiel.net Steam Machine, Scan 3XS ST Steam Machine, Syber Steam Machine, ZOTAC NEN Steam Machine were available for purchase.
+On November 9, 2015, the following additional models were listed on Steam page for Steam Machines: Alternate Steam Machine, Digital Storm Eclipse Steam Machine, Falcon Northwest Tiki Steam Machine, Gigabyte BRIX Pro, NextBox, ORIGIN OMEGA Steam Machine, Webhallen S15-01, ZOTAC Steam Machine SN970..
+The prices varied form US$449 to US$6000.
+It is unclear if all of these models were available for sale.

+SMACH Z

 A handheld game console version of the Steam Machine was in development as the "SMACH Z", previously dubbed "Smach Zero" or "Steamboy" by analogy to Nintendo's Game Boy.
 The SMACH Z was to be released in November 2016 and was to combine a x86 Steam OS architecture based on an AMD G-Series chip with a portable form factor and input elements similar to those of a Steam controller.
 A Kickstarter crowdfunding campaign was launched in December 2015, and canceled a few days later with a promise of a restart.
 A new Kickstarter campaign was launched on October 16, 2016, with a much lower goal, and successfully ended with a total of €474,530 one month later.
 The processor was to be an AMD Raven Ridge V1605B, and the release date was to be sometime in April 2017.
 An InDemand indiegogo campaign was launched following the end of the Kickstarter campaign.
 As of 2016 the SMACH Z had not yet been approved by Valve as an official Steam Machine.
 On May 12, 2021, the Smach team announced they would be filing for bankruptcy, and that units were not likely to be shipped unless they got new investment.